Mass Transit Super Bowl: Inquiry and report

-Conflicting opinions over the use of buses between James Weinstein, then executive director of New Jersey Transit, and James S. Simpson, then commissioner of the Department of Transportation also called delays.
+Conflicting opinions over the use of buses between James Weinstein, then executive director of New Jersey Transit, and James S. Simpson, then commissioner of the Department of Transportation, also caused delays.
 While buses were on stand-by at Secaucus Junction Weinstein was reluctant to deploy them.
 The first busload of passengers didn't leave until 11:32 p.m., about an hour after the game ended after Christopher Porrino, chief counsel to Governor Chris Christie, called Weinstein and Simpson and “strongly urged” Weinstein to send in buses.